pcotret/ctf-writeups/hexa-2023/the_developer/listen_to_your_heart.md

 ## Method

 The Github profile contains another username `littleSparr0w`.
-Tried this username with [GitHub - soxoj/maigret: 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites](https://github.com/soxoj/maigret): nothing interesting...
+Tried this username with [Maigret](https://github.com/soxoj/maigret): nothing interesting...

 The Github profile isn't active but the user starred only one project: a Mastodon client!